The most important thing to remember is that the First Amendment guarantees every person in America the right to peacefully assemble and protest.

 In order to prove that the individual’s negligence is responsible for the death, you’ll need to prove it with “preponderance of evidence.”
 This demonstrates that the defendant is more than likely than not guilty of negligence that caused the wrongful death.

-Once a wrongful death is proven, the plaintiff can request:
+Once a death is proven to be wrongful or negligent, the plaintiff can request:

 Medical, expenses, including hospital and emergency room charges.